 The outcomes your students are already capable of will guide which outcomes you plan to teach in your new program, because there's no need to teach something students already understand.
-Unless your population commonly comes to you from local institutions with solid IL programs, this won't be a worry.
+Unless your population commonly comes to you from local institutions with solid IL programs or has professional or other life experience that gives them IL knowledge, this won't be a worry.
 Most students need all of the IL instruction they can get and need to have the same concepts reinforced and built upon over time.
 Even if you can't forego large chunks of material, you may gain enough from a pre-planning assessment to tweak your teaching so it emphasizes some concepts more than others.
 You can also shape your curriculum to take into account particular local needs, such as the need to concentrate on a particular outcome your administration emphasizes as necessary but that wasn't previously a strong focus of your work.
+The rise of generative AI and its widespread use among students during their research has added new layers of complexity for both how instructors create assignments and evaluate work, and how librarians teach information literacy, academic integrity, and source evaluation.
+While you will almost certainly need to add to and rework parts of your IL instruction in order to address working with AI, this is an excellent opportunity for the library to provide both practical and thought leadership on how to best utilize this new tool in an academic context and beyond.

-If you have limited time, you can use the Pre-test provided in Credo's Information Literacy - Core to assess where students stand.
-This resource is available to Information Literacy - Core subscribers and is usually used as part of individual classes by a professor or librarian, but can also be used to gain a bigger picture of information literacy in your institution.
-For example, all incoming freshmen could be given the test to help you plan first-year lessons, or you could ask students at all levels of a given major to take the assessment to see which IL concepts are missing and necessary for students in that major.
-Additional guidance on setting up assessments is available from Syracuse University6 and Mercy College7.
+If you have limited time, you can use the pre-test provided in Infobase's Information Literacy - Core to assess where students stand.
+The pre-test pulls questions from a large question bank that address topics covered across all of the course's materials and that are individually mapped to the ACRL Framework and other standards.
+You can have the questions randomly selected from the bank, or select questions yourself to create a custom pre-test tailored to the concepts you want to focus on, the skills you want students to have, and the standards you choose to address.
+The pre-test (and post-test) is available to Information Literacy - Core subscribers and is usually used as part of individual classes by a professor or librarian, but can also be used to gain a bigger picture of information literacy in your institution.
+For example, all incoming firstyear students could be given the test to help you plan first-year lessons, or you could ask students at all levels of a given major to take the assessment to see which IL concepts are missing and necessary for students in that major.
+Additional guidance on setting up assessments is available from Megan Oakleaf of Syracuse University's iSchool and Brook Stowe of Long Island University.